alamkanak/EEG-Correlation/README.md

 - Artifactual raw EEG files: `raw/*.mat`

 The processing outputs are stored in `157-alc-power-long.xlsx` and `157-alc-phase-long.xlsx` files.
 The output files are not stored in the repository for large filesize.
 The output files are further processed in Rstudio.

+The plots for the paper are produced in [169-d3-plot.ipynb](https://github.com/alamkanak/TMS-EEG-MEP-Correlation/blob/master/169-d3-plot.ipynb).

 ## Statistical analysis
 The correlation between methodological choices and power-phase quantities were performed separately in different files for different datasets.